fibo/.software/README.md

     $ source ~/.software/init.sh

-## Create local branch

-Create a local branch named `local`.

-    $ cd ~/.software
-    $ git checkout -b local

-Its purpouse is to track all software actually installed on your machine, and keep the `master branch` clean.

 # Usage

-## Add software
+## Install software

-From your `branch local` merge branches related to software you need to install

-    $ cd ~/.software
-    $ git checkout -b Foo origin/Foo
-    $ git checkout local
-    $ git merge Foo

-Then install it
+Just launch

     $ .software_install Foo

-This will prepare your env and launch the `~/.software/Foo/install.sh` script.

-Note that you have to add manually a

-    source ~/.software/Foo/profile

-line to your `.bash_profile`.

-## Conventions
+## Folder structure

-Software Foo has its own branch Foo that is checkout from master and adds a Foo folder.
+`.software` folder contains the following files:

+* README.md: this file
+* init.sh: implements `.software_install` function, it is sourced by your `.bash_profile`

+There is a folder for every software that can be installed.

-Foo folder contains the following files:
+Software Foo has its Foo folder and contains the following files:

 * installrc: exports env vars needed for installation, like `SOURCES_URI`
-* install.sh: is launched by `.software_install` function and performes installation, does not work by its own
+* install.sh: is launched by `.software_install` function and performes
+               installation, does not work by its own
 * profile: it is sourced by your `.bash_profile`

-Feel free to customize, add, delete branches according to your needs, but, really recommend that you keep the following branch model and conventions.
+Feel free to customize files according to your needs.

-(suppose you want to install softwares Foo, Bar, Quz)

-* master branch -> Foo branch [ -> Foo-x.y.z branch ]
-* Foo, Bar, Quz branches -> local branch

-The master branch contains the following files:

-* README.md: this file
-* init.sh: implements `.software_install` function, it is sourced by your `.bash_profile`
-* dev-utils.sh: a set of helpers to maintain repository

-The local branch is the result of merging Foo, Bar, Quz branches.

-Branch Foo-x.y.z, if any, is a checkout from Foo and represents a specific version.

 # License